International House Malta: Teaching the World to Talk

-Ray is sixty years old and comes from a banking and business background.
+Ray comes from a banking and business background.
 He has been in the EFL business for the past ten years, starting out as a teacher and then moving into administration and management.
 He puts his vast experience to good use and is very much a hands-on CEO of Business Language Connection Ltd., the local company that operates International House Malta and the student residence Villa Belview.

 We are really proud of our TEACHERS – a team of creative and open-minded professionals who love their job and respect their students.
 With their own unique teaching styles, professional background and experience, they approach each of our students individually, helping them maximise their learning in and outside the classroom.

 Hobby or interesting fact: In my other life a boat-dwelling barista in London.
 I can crack my nose.

 Why I like teaching/love working at IH: It’s a small school, so students are people not numbers.
 Classes are small so we are able to give students the attention they need.